rodrigo-miranda18/nextjs-mdx-intl-blog-starter/README.md

 ## Deploy

 The easiest way to deploy this template is on [Vercel](https://vercel.com/).
 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+This template has Vercel Analytics in source code by default.
+To enable the analytics, follow this [simple guide](https://vercel.com/docs/analytics/quickstart#enable-web-analytics-in-vercel).

-You can also use another host providers, like [Netlify](https://www.netlify.com/), [AWS](https://aws.amazon.com/), etc. Netlify usually doesn't require any additional configurations for Next.js projects, but another providers may require custom configuration and setup to support Next.js functionalities.
+You can also use another host providers, like [Netlify](https://www.netlify.com/), [AWS](https://aws.amazon.com/), etc. Netlify usually doesn't require any additional configurations for Next.js projects, but another providers may require custom configuration and setup to support Next.js functionalities, such as SSR, ISR, and image optimization.

 ## Support